chevereto/v3-docs/features/security.md

 # Security

-Chevereto system includes security features that allows you to have a more robust and reliable website.

 ## Encoded IDs

 Chevereto public IDs are encoded in order to avoid enumeration and get hard to guess URLs.
 All the users, images and albums ids are encoded.